koonerts/algo/docs/algo-templates.md

     WHILE priorityQueue is not empty DO
       currentCost, currentAirport, currentTime = Remove minimum from priorityQueue

-      // If we reached destination, we can return
+      // IF we reached destination, we can RETURN
       IF currentAirport equals endAirport THEN
         RETURN ReconstructFlightItinerary(bestRoute, startAirport, endAirport)